Vadim1987/Modular-Pong-L-ve2D-Lua-/README.md

 end
 ```

-Without `dt`, movement would depend on frame rate.
+Without `dt`, movement speed would depend on frame
+rate.
+A computer running at 30 FPS would see the
+paddle move half as fast as one at 60 FPS.

 Example:
 ```